-It’s taken me a while to post this, the final edition of my honeymoon blog posts, as there were SO many photos and videos to sort through before I could write it!
+It’s taken me a while to post this, as there were SO many photos and videos to sort through before I could write it!
 However, it’s finally here, and it’s been lovely to relive the experience through writing about it for you.

 To get to the Grand Canyon, you first have to travel to Las Vegas, Nevada.
 You can drive from LA to Vegas, but it’s apparently a long and boring drive with virtually nowhere to stop for a break, so instead we said goodbye to our faithful hire car and boarded a domestic flight from Los Angeles International for a short flight across the red desert (past what we believe was Edwards Air Force Base, where the Space Shuttle used to land).
 I’m not going to write a blog post about Las Vegas – it was a horrible place – but I’ve written some brief remarks about it at the bottom of this post.

 From Las Vegas, it takes about three hours to reach the Grand Canyon.
 This was to be the last big trip of our honeymoon, so we had booked a final treat in the form of the Float, Fly and Drive tour with Pink Jeep Tours.
 We were picked up from our hotel on the Las Vegas Strip at 6am.
 Our chariot for the day would be this VERY pink, VERY big jeep (pictured later in the day), which was air conditioned and very comfortable.
 We were joined by about eight others, so it was a small, friendly group.
 We were given some orange juice and water, and the lively driver/tour guide kept up an interesting commentary as we drove out of the city, telling us a bit about the history of Las Vegas.